gregschmit/rails-rest-framework/README.md

   include RESTFramework::Controller

   # Assignments are local by default; wrap shared config in `propagate` so child controllers inherit
   # it.
-A paginator set here makes more sense than defining it on every child controller.
+Settings you want every resource to share belong here rather than on each child controller.
   propagate do
-    self.paginator_class = RESTFramework::PageNumberPaginator
     self.page_size = 30
+    self.max_page_size = 100
   end
 end
 ```